Contact Us

 6- Include performance testing

-Performance testing is a crucial step in ensuring that your system can handle the expected workload and perform efficiently.
+Performance testing is a crucial step in ensuring your system can handle expected workloads and operate efficiently.
 It is essential in integration testing, where the performance of multiple components working together can affect the overall system’s performance.

 Including performance testing in integration testing can help you